aamir-abbas224/Employee-Management-System/README.md

-# Employee-Management-System
+# Employee Management System
-A Simple Employee Management System that stores details in a database(sqlite).
-Output is on command line ! please note that it is still under upgrade......
+A simple Python-based Employee Management System that stores employee details in an SQLite database.
+Command-line interface output.
+Currently under active development.
+## Features
+- Add, update, and delete employee records
+- Generate employee reports
+- Store data securely in SQLite database
+- Simple command-line interface

+please note that it is still under update and work as i am working on it!